divyanshddn146/Machine_Learning_with_Python/Basics of Python Programming/Question_3/README.md

 * Strings can be defined using either single or double quotes interchangeably.
 * Triple quotes are used for multiline strings or strings that span across multiple lines.

-**Note**:Irrespective of of the way string is specified, all strings are mutable in python.
+**Note:** Irrespective of of the way string is specified, all strings are mutable in python.
 This means that once we created a string it cannot be changed.